Mary Engelbreit: So Much More Than Cute

 Hailing from St. Louis, Missouri, Mary is best known for her greeting cards, calendars, children’s books, and giftware.
 At one point she even licensed a series of dolls based on characters from her drawings.
 Her images are described as nostalgic and cute (“Nothing wrong with cute,” says Mary).

 For over 40 years she has produced images without any guidelines for her art licensing company.
-Mary feels fortunate that she has always been able to draw from her inner impulses.
+Mary feels fortunate that she has always been able to draw from her heart.
 As a rule, she never follows the market trends.
 Although her licensing company did begin producing adult coloring books when they came into vogue.
 To that she said, “We aren’t stupid.”

 Mary’s childhood was the perfect launching pad for her to make a living illustrating the world as she sees it.
 She grew up under the loving gaze of parents who believed in her talent.
 Her light was allowed to shine from day one.
 Her mom and dad never questioned her plan to become an artist or what that actually meant.
 All they knew was that Mary’s dreams were sufficient to earn their respect.
 She had a passion for drawing and was encouraged to create and develop her artistic ability in whatever way she saw fit.
 Mary believes that since she was self-taught it was easier to stay true to her vision.
 Never having anyone trying to shape her talent, left her wide open to explore.